Azure/azureml-assets/assets/promptflow/models/qna-with-your-own-data-using-faiss-index/description.md

-The "QnA with Your Own Data Using Faiss Index" is a Q&A model with GPT3.5 using information from vector search to make the answer more grounded.
-It involves embedding user's question with LLM, and then using Faiss Index Lookup to find relevant documents based on vectors.
+This is a flow demonstrating Q&A with GPT using information from vector search to make the answer more grounded.
+It involves embedding user's question with `LLM`, and then using `Faiss Index Lookup` to find relevant documents based on vectors.
 By utilizing vector search, users can incorporate their domain knowledge into the prompts, leading to more accurate and relevant answers.
-The model then uses GPT3.5 to generate an answer to the question with the documents as augmented prompt.
+The flow then uses GPT to generate an answer to the question with the documents as augmented prompt.

 ### Inference samples